Your Key Questions Answered - For Research Scientists

 An Electronic Laboratory Notebook (or ELN) is exactly what it sounds like - it's a digital version of the traditional lab notebook.
 It's a place where you can record and store your experimental results.

-Unlike a traditional lab notebook, an electronic lab notebook allows you to access, share and analyze that data in a way that is not possible with a paper lab notebook.
-Instead of just being paper and pen, an ELN is a sophisticated software platform that allows you to aggregate important information about your experiments into one digital place, making it easily searchable and reusable for subsequent experiments.
+Unlike a traditional notebook, an ELN allows you for accessing, sharing, and analyzing data in a way that is not possible with a paper lab book.
+Instead of just being words on a page, an ELN is a sophisticated software platform that allows you to aggregate important information about your experiments into one digital place, making it easily searchable and reusable for subsequent experiments.

 Since the vast majority of research data is digital to begin with, the ELN makes printing out and then cutting and pasting results into a paper notebook obsolete.
 The ELN also spells the end of illegible handwriting or damaged notebook pages that make reading past experimental results or procedures impossible.
 The ELN is making manual notebook use obsolete entirely - and for good reasons.